Frequently Asked Questions

-We schedule one hour for new patient appointments but please allow up to two hours for your appointment.
+We schedule a one hour block for new patient appointments but please allow up to two hours for your appointment.
 Please arrive 15 minutes early for your visit so our receptionist can enter your information into our computer system.
 If you are not able to submit the admission form on our web site, please plan to arrive 30 minutes early so that you can fill one out here in our office.

 After you arrive, Dr. Williamson will read both your admission form and the records from your regular veterinarian.
 Following that she will talk with you about your concerns and examine your pet.
 Based on the related information, she will decide what tests (if any) are needed for your pet.
 If your pet needs skin allergy testing, biopsies, or other lengthy procedures, plan on leaving your pet with us for several hours.

 What is the initial cost of the consultation?

 The consultation is the examination only, diagnostics are additional and are necessary in order to properly diagnose your pet.
 An estimate will be provided after the doctor examines your pet.